Arrays are values that contain several other values, indexed by a 0-based number. (0 is the first element, 1 in the second, and so on).

 <array access> ::= <expression> '[' <expression> ']'

 To get a specific array element, just put the index of the element you want between two square brackets.
-This value can also come from an expression, or a return value of a function, or something else (see Warnings below for an exception).
+This value can also come from an expression, or a return value of a function, or something else.
 The valid elements in an array are from 0 to the length minus 1.

 ; get the first element in the array x = myArray